ChrisPortman/puppet-pe_ca_proxy/README.md

 Classifier called "PE Certificate Authority Proxy", add the `pe_ca_proxy` class to it, and set the `proxy_target` parameter.
 Then pin the "compile only" (or spoke) masters to this group.

+## PE Versions Supported

+For the current term, this module will be considered applicable to PE 3.7.0 only.
+It's use should be ceased during an upgrade to PE 3.7.1, however this may change.
+The next version of PE should be able to automatically clean up the effects of this module if it is simply removed from a Master's classification.